 Areas of Expertise & Civic Involvements

-Examines the disparities experienced by immigrant and other women, documenting the diverse approaches adopted to overcome obstacles to care in Catalan.
-Uses accounts from both providers and women seeking care to illuminate a healthcare system during a period of economic crisis and disagreement over reproductive governance.
+Examines the disparities experienced by immigrant and other women, documenting the diverse approaches adopted to overcome obstacles to care in a publicly funded health system.
+Uses accounts from both providers and women seeking care to illuminate what the Catalan healthcare system, during a period of economic crisis and austerity, reveals about access to care and reproductive governance.

 Presents follow-up data from a study conducted a year after the policy change described in previous research, showing that even with a successful policy change, reforms are not always permanent or adequate.